giantswarm/docs/src/content/reference/gsctl/list-nodepools.md

 ## Argument reference

 - `--output` or `-o`: Using this flag with the value `json`, the output can be printed in JSON format.
 This is convenient for use in automation.
-The default output format is `table`, which results in an output like shown above.
+The default output format is `table`.

 ## Related